 Many CPA firms opt for CPA firm accounting to manage their workload during peak seasons as CPAs don’t have enough time to vigilantly go through each statement and enter everything in accounting software.
 And third-party vendors usually use the cloud-based software as it is an excellent resource for becoming more flexible, secure and practice efficiently.
 However, these platforms are also susceptible to attacks.

 Interrogate your service provider, what preventive measures they take to secure the financial data?
 Have they been a victim to any cyber-attack, if so, how they resolved it?
 This will help you to understand the strength and ability of your service provider.

 Begin with your network firewalls.
-You know your organization can be vulnerable to attack if any person or your system is connected to a skeptical network.
-Firewalls in your firm should be installed and configured by a network security engineer that updates and reviews the network annually.
+You know your organization can be vulnerable to attack if any person or your system has a connection with skeptical network.
+Your firm’s firewall should be installed and configured by a network security engineer that updates and reviews the network annually.
 This is the best cybersecurity for CPAs like you.